EnrSanti/MatCont-GUI-DDExtension/README.md

 TODO:

-- extend the system to accept multiple delay parameters
+-~~extend the system to accept multiple delay parameters~~

-- extend the system to accept non constant delay parameters
+-~~extend the system to accept non constant delay parameters~~
+- check wether in systems file use min/max
 - eventual bug fixes
 - code refactoring (i.e. the code is messy)
-- code documentation
+- continue code documentation
 - find the definition of the "starter" window and add a label to divide the delay from the other parameters